-A civil suit was filed in the United States District Court for the Central District of California in April 1983 by the United States of America and the State of California under the Federal Superfund law against over 30 defendants, including a subsidiary of ours, for alleged release into the environment of hazardous substances disposed of at the Stringfellow Disposal Site in defendants clean up the contamination at the defendants, including us, providing that the consenting parties perform partial remediation at the site.
+A civil suit was filed in the United States District Court for the Central District of California in April 1983 by the United States of America and the $\,$ State of California under the Federal Superfund law against over 30 defendants, including a subsidiary of ours, for alleged release into the environment of hazardous substances disposed of at the Stringfellow Disposal Site in California.
+The plaintiffs have requested, among other things, that the defendants clean up the contamination at that site.
+A consent decree has been entered into by the plaintiffs and the defendants, including us, providing that the consenting parties perform partial remediation at the site.
 The State has agreed to take over clean-up of the site, as well as responsibility for governmental entities' past response costs.
-We estimate that we will have no share of the clean-up expense at this site.
-The plaintiffs had sought other relief such as reimbursement of response costs and injunctive relief from the defendants under CERCLA and other similar state law theories, but the consent decree governs the remedy.
 Additionally, we and approximately 60 other entities including the State are defendants in a toxic tort suit brought in the Superior Court of the State of California in May 1998 by various persons residing in the area of the site and seeking damages for alleged personal injuries claimed to arise from exposure to contaminants from the site.
 The case is still in the discovery stage but we believe there are good defenses to the claims against us.
 Another civil suit was filed in the United States District Court for the Central District of California in December 1988 by the United States of America and the State against more than 180 defendants, including us, for alleged release into the environment of hazardous substances disposed of at the Operating Industries, Inc. site in California.
 This site served for many years as a depository for municipal and industrial waste.
 The plaintiffs have requested, among other things, that the defendants clean up the contamination at that site.
 Consent decrees have been entered into by the plaintiffs and a group of the defendants, including us, providing that the consenting parties perform certain remedial work at the site and reimburse the plaintiffs for certain past costs incurred by the plaintiffs at the site.
-We estimate that our share of the clean-up will be \$85,000.
-Plaintiff had sought other relief such as damages arising out of claims for negligence, trespass, public and private nuisance, and other causes of action, but the consent decree governs the remedy.
 While based upon our present knowledge and subject to future legal and factual developments, we do not believe that any of these litigations will have a material adverse effect on our consolidated financial position, results of operations or cash flow, future legal and factual developments may result in materially adverse expenditures.